LABSN/expyfun/git_flow.rst

 Now, you have your problem commit.
 Once you have updated the issue, you can get back to a working state by letting git bisect know that you are done::

     $ git bisect reset

+This returns you to the original HEAD before git bisect start.
+And allows you to abort/stop the bisecting if need be.

 Maintainers
 ^^^^^^^^^^^